rainstf/mdpreview/README.md

 **Why It Matters**: Understanding the plugin and web server interaction is crucial if you encounter difficulties.

 Once both components are installed, you can interact with the plugin via its Lua API.
-The server comes in the form of a binary executable and is spawned as a user process.
-To do this, Lua code tries to find the MDPreview binary in your system PATH.
+The server is a binary executable and is spawned as a user process.
+This is handled by the Lua component.
 Configuration changes are loaded upon spawning the server.
-Once running, text written in the current buffer will then be sent— on the reload event—to the server over an [nvim channel](https://neovim.io/doc/user/channel.html).
-Next, the server converts the text to HTML and finally gives it to the client (your browser) using [Server Sent Events (SSE)](https://html.spec.whatwg.org/multipage/server-sent-events.html).

-There isn't a pre-built server binary, so you'll need to build it from source.
-This requires you to have Go installed on your system.
+Text written in the current buffer will be sent—on the reload event—to the server over an [nvim channel](https://neovim.io/doc/user/channel.html).
+The server converts the text to HTML and gives it to the client (your browser) using [Server Sent Events (SSE)](https://html.spec.whatwg.org/multipage/server-sent-events.html).
+It is then rendered by the client.